awsdocs/aws-app-mesh-user-guide/doc_source/virtual_gateways.md

 ## Deploy virtual gateway<a name="deploy-virtual-gateway"></a>

 Deploy an Amazon ECS or Kubernetes service that contains only the [Envoy container](envoy.md)\.
 You can also deploy the Envoy container on an [Amazon EC2](https://docs.aws.amazon.com/app-mesh/latest/userguide/appmesh-getting-started.html#update-services) instance\.
 For more information see [Getting started with App Mesh and Amazon ECS](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/appmesh-getting-started.html#update-services) or [Tutorial: Configure App Mesh integration with Kubernetes](https://docs.aws.amazon.com/app-mesh/latest/userguide/mesh-k8s-integration.html)\.
-You need to set the `APPMESH_VIRTUAL_NODE_NAME` environment variable to `mesh/mesh-name/virtualGateway/virtual-gateway-name` and you must not specify XX\.
+You need to set the `APPMESH_VIRTUAL_NODE_NAME` environment variable to `mesh/mesh-name/virtualGateway/virtual-gateway-name` and you must not specify proxy configuration so that the proxy's traffic doesn't get redirected to itself\.

 We recommend that you deploy multiple instances of the container and set up a Network Load Balancer to load balance traffic to the instances\.
 The service discovery name of the load balancer is the name that you want external services to use to access resources that are in the mesh, such as *myapp\.example\.com*\.
 For more information see [Creating a Network Load Balancer](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/create-network-load-balancer.html) \(Amazon ECS\), [Creating an External Load Balancer](https://kubernetes.io/docs/tasks/access-application-cluster/create-external-load-balancer/) \(Kubernetes\), or [Tutorial: Increase the availability of your application on Amazon EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-increase-availability.html)\.